2021 Indian farmers' Republic Day protest: 26 January 2021

 According to the Delhi Police, 394 policemen and thousands of farmers were reported injured, 30 police vehicles were damaged.
 A high-level meeting was taken by Amit Shah in which decision was taken to deploy additional paramilitary forces in Delhi and to take action against those found violating protest rules.
-The President of India condemned the incidents of violence and the religious flag hoisting and called it an "insult to the national flag and Republic day".
+The President Ram Nath Kovind condemned the incidents of violence and the religious flag hoisting and called it an "insult to the national flag and Republic day".
 Internet services were suspended for hours in several parts of Delhi and the NCR region.

 The farmer unions blamed actor turned activist Deep Sidhu and gangster-turned-activist Lakha Sidhana for instigating the violence and hoisting a Nishan Sahib flag on the Red Fort.

 Aftermath

 Police action

-On 27 January 2021, the names of Darshan Pal, Yogendra Yadav and 35 other farmer leaders were mentioned in the FIR registered at the Samaypur Badli Police Station against the protestors.
+On 27 January 2021, the names of Darshan Pal, Yogendra Yadav and 35 other farmer leaders were mentioned in the First Information Report (FIR) registered at the Samaypur Badli Police Station against the protestors.
 The FIR registered at the Ghazipur Police Station in East Delhi named Rakesh Tikait and other farmer leaders for instigating protesters.
 After the violence, the farmers called off the march to the parliament on 1 February during the budget session.
 A day after the protest, Twitter suspended over 500 accounts, a majority of those belonging to pro-Khalistan supporters, for spam and platform manipulation.

 As of 28 January, the Commissioner stated that the Delhi Police had filed 25 criminal cases on the incidents of violence and arrested 19 people.
-Punjabi actor Deep Sidhu was charged by the police for allegedly insulting the Indian Flag and inciting violence.
+Punjabi actor Deep Sidhu was charged by the police for allegedly insulting the Indian flag and inciting violence.
 In a preliminary investigation, the police stated that "there was a pre-conceived and well-coordinated plan to break the agreement between the Delhi Police and the leaders of protesting organizations."
-Delhi police filed an FIR under Unlawful Activities (Prevention) Act and sedition against the persons and farm leaders involved in the rioting.
+Delhi Police filed an FIR under Unlawful Activities (Prevention) Act and sedition against the persons and farm leaders involved in the rioting.
 Over 200 protesters were detained by the police.

 On 7 February, the Delhi police stated that it had traced the instigators of some of the violence caused to the circulation of an online "toolkit (document of propaganda)" through Google.
 The makers of the toolkit were stated to have direct ties with "pro-Khalistani elements".
 The toolkit was first tweeted by Swedish climate activist Greta Thunberg.
 The Delhi Police had also written to Zoom seeking details of the participants of a Zoom meeting in which the toolkit was created.
 Google is stated to have provided information to the Delhi Police, which led to the arrest of an environmental activist, Disha Ravi, among others.
 Ravi's arrest and trial became widely publicised.
 People across the country protested against her arrest.
 Ravi was released on bail on 24 February 2021 after a court in Delhi held that there was "scanty" and "sketchy" evidence to back charges of sedition against her and that citizens could not be jailed simply because they disagreed with government policies.